 If you want more details and proof of how diet relates to longevity, an excellent book is Healthy at 100: The Scientifically Proven Secrets of the World’s Healthiest and Longest-Lived Peoples, by John Robbins.
 (Click link to see this book on Amazon.)

-Eating healthy benefits everything from your skin cells to your brain matter.
+If you need any more reasons to clean up your dietary act, just remember that eating healthy benefits everything from your skin cells to your brain matter.
 You can eat healthier foods to lose weight, to have silkier hair or nicer nails, to set a good example for your kids, or just because it’s all the rage.
-Do it for any reason or no reason.
-You’ll look better, feel better, and live longer, and you might realize some of those benefits sooner than you expect.